LabyKreative/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 A script that creates a new global variable.
 A script that prints result of the addtion of 128 with value stored in the environment variable.
 A script that prints the result of POWER divided by DIVIDE.
+A script that displays the result of BREATH to the power LOVE.